Sunday, October 19, 2025

 Luba: I would say yes.
 Again, it’s hard to give a statistic to everybody.
 Every child is different.
 Um, but if I, I, I feel like that’s a good time, why a different level of maturity begins to come at that time.

-And also if the child’s been in speech therapy since six, five or six years old, and now they’re eight, they have some sort of understanding of the expectation.
+And also if the child’s been in speech therapy since five or six years old, and now they’re eight, they have some sort of understanding of the expectation.
 So you kind of grow with them.
-If, if that makes sense.

 Luba: So first of all, speech and language while they go together are two different things.
 The speech is the actual, um, the production of the sound.